ritikgarg2468/Note-Taking-App/Readme.md

 2.  **Deploy the Frontend:**
     -   Connect the same repository to a frontend hosting service like [Vercel](https://vercel.com/).
     -   Set the `REACT_APP_API_URL` environment variable in the Vercel dashboard, using the live URL of your deployed backend (e.g., `https://your-app-name.onrender.com/api`).
     -   Deploy.
-Your full-stack application is now live!
+Your full-stack application is now live!!

 ## 🔐 API Endpoints